Lead Opinion

 I

-Although neither the House of Representatives nor the state ratifying conventions deliberated long on the powers conferred on the States by § 2, but see 76 Cong.
+Although neither the House of Representives nor the state ratifying conventions deliberated long on the powers conferred on the States by § 2, but see 76 Cong.
 Rec.
 2776 (1933) (statement of Rep. Lea of California that the section was “the

-enter the confines of the States.
+“Mr. President, my own personal viewpoint upon section 3 is that it is contrary to section 2 of the resolution.
+I am now endeavoring to give my personal views.
+The purpose of section 2 is to restore to the States by constitutional amendment absolute control in effect over interstate commerce affecting intoxicating liquors which*355 enter the confines of the States.
 The State under section 2 may enact certain laws on intoxicating liquors, and section 2 at once gives such laws effect.
-Thus the States are granted larger power in effect and are given greater protection, while under section 3 the proposal is to take away from the States the powers that the States would have in the absence of the eighteenth amendment.”
-Id., at 4143.
+Thus the States are granted larger power in effect and are given greater protection, while under section 3 the proposal is to take away from the States the powers that the States would have in the absence of the eighteenth amendment. ” Id., at 4143.

-“If Congress may regulate the sale of intoxicating liquors where they are to be drunk on premises where sold, then we shall probably see Congress attempt to declare during what hours such premises may be open, where they shall be located, how they shall be operated, the sex and age of the purchasers, the price at which the beverages are to be sold. . . .
+“If Congress may regulate the sale of intoxicating liquors where they are to be drunk оn premises where sold, then we shall probably see Congress attempt to declare during what hours such premises may be open, where they shall be located, how they shall be operated, the sex and age of the purchasers, the price at which the beverages are to be sold. . . .

 “It is entirely conceivable that in order to protect such a prohibition the courts might sustain the prohibition or regulation of all sales of beverages whether intended to be drunk on the premises or not.
 And if sales may be regulated, so may transportation and manufacture. . . .
-If that is to be the history of the proposed amendment—and there is every reason to expect it—then obviously we have expelled the system of national control through the front door of section 1 and readmitted it forthwith through the back door of section 3.”
+If that is to be the history of the proposed amendment— and there is every reason to expect it — then obviously we have expelled the system of national control through the front door of section 1 and readmitted it forthwith through the back door of section 3.”
 Id., at 4147.

 II